Buck McKeon: Committee assignments

 In 2009, McKeon served as ranking member of the House Committee on Education and Labor.
 In June, President Barack Obama nominated Representative John M. McHugh of New York, who was the ranking Republican on the Armed Services Committee, as Secretary of the Army.
 On June 9, the House Republican leadership appointed McKeon as the ranking Republican on the Armed Services Committee.
 Under rules of the House of Representatives, McKeon was required to step down from his position as ranking member of the Education and Labor Committee, though he continued to serve on the committee.
 McKeon was named chairman of the Committee on Armed Services in January, following the Republican takeover of the House in the November 2010 elections.

 As a member of the House, he made education and defense issues two of his main priorities.
-He was greatly involved in the reform of the Student Loan Aid Program, which reduced interest rates but controversially increased federal control over education policy, such as teacher training.
-He also supports a strong national defense budget.
+He was greatly involved in the reform of the Student Loan Aid Program, which reduced interest rates but increased federal control over education policy, such as teacher training.
+He also supported a strong national defense budget.
 Along with Dean Gallo of New Jersey, McKeon introduced the Religious Freedom Restoration Act on March 11, 1993.
 McKeon was a member of the Republican Study Committee.